 Tools to help publishers comply with the GDPR

-Across our publisher suite (DoubleClick for Publishers (DFP), DoubleClick Ad Exchange, AdMob and AdSense), both you and Google operate as independent controllers of personal data.
+Across our publisher suite (Google Ad Manager, Ad Exchange, AdMob and AdSense), both you and Google operate as independent controllers of personal data.
 We operate as a controller because we regularly make decisions on the data to deliver and improve the product – for example, testing ad serving algorithms, monitoring end-user latency and ensuring the accuracy of our forecasting system.
 Additionally, we use data to deliver relevant and high-performing ads in features like Optimised Pricing in the open auction.
-Learn more about how we process data in DFP and Ad Exchange here.
+Find out more about how we process data in Ad Manager and Ad Exchange here.

 The designation of Google’s publisher products as controller doesn't give Google any additional rights over data derived from a publisher’s use of those products.
 Google’s uses of data continue to be controlled by the terms of its contract with its publishers, and any feature-specific settings chosen by a publisher through the user interface of our products.